 As the name suggests, the essence retains a distinct rose scent.

 The Heimish Bulgarian Rose Water Hydrogel Eye Patch jar contains 72 patches, allowing for 36 under eye applications.
 It retails for USD$22.00, costing USD$0.61 per pair/application.

 The jar shows an expiration of two years although there is no indication of duration after opening.

 One of the things that Heimish do extremely well is packaging.
 This product is no exception.
 It looks attractive and sleek, maintains brand consistency, protects the product from unnecessary light or air exposure and adds dispensing convenience with the small spatula secured within the protective inner cap.
 This is a valuable inclusion as the patches naturally gel together as they soak within a generous amount of essence.

 The patches themselves are eco-friendly, able to be fully dissolved in hot water.
 Although Heimish suggests you could do this and use the resultant essence directly on the skin instead of eye cream, I chose to apply them the traditional way as under eye patches.

 The rose scent is immediately obvious when you open the jar.
-It is probably partly due to the inclusion of rose water but also the added fragrance which might enhance or strengthen this distinct smell.
+It’s probably partly due to the inclusion of rose water but also the added fragrance which might enhance or strengthen this distinct smell.
 Those sensitive to such inclusions should be careful and patch test first.
 Although I prefer my skincare products to be without added fragrance, the scent of these gel patches is mild and unoffensive.
-The fact that I am not fragrance sensitive and the product sits above the nostrils means I personally don’t notice it once positioned on my face.
+The fact that the product sits above the nostrils means I personally don’t notice it once positioned on my face.